Billy Gunn: Personal life

 Sopp married his first wife Tina Tinnell in 1990.
 Together they had two sons: Colten and Austin, who are both professional wrestlers working for All Elite Wrestling.
 Sopp and Tinnell separated in 2000 and finalized their divorce in December 2002.
 Sopp has since married his long-time girlfriend Paula on January 24, 2009.

-Sopp has said that he battles asthma and uses an inhaler.
+Sopp has said that he has asthma and uses an inhaler.

 Before becoming a professional wrestler, Sopp studied agribusiness at Sam Houston State University.